stepkka/unity-mergetool/README.md

 # Unity Smart Merge Tool

 Unity comes with a built-in tool that handles prefab and scene merge conflicts.
-The documentation on how to set it up is scarce and confusing (specially for first time git users).
 This is a guide on how to set up and use the tool with Sourcetree and Git.